 Even studying online, students get to answer the usual get-to-know-you classroom questions.
 Q. What you want to achieve by doing this course?
 Initially, from this course I want to achieve: greater familiarity and understanding about permaculture; how to observe; some proficiency in permaculture design; how to promote and apply permaculture ethics and principles personally, locally … More Permaculture . . . why me?

-Before I committed to my year of online Certificate IV Permaculture study via Tafe NSW Digital, permaculture and I had a getting-to-know-you period thanks to a wide selection of freely shared online resources I’ve listed below.
-Watch Permaculture Masterclass: A Four-Part Series, Geoff Lawton The Pocket-Sized Patch, Gardening Australia My Garden Path – Hannah Maloney, … More Permaculture . . . a selection of freely shared resources
+Before I committed to my year of Certificate IV Permaculture via Tafe NSW and the National Environment Centre flexible online learning, permaculture and I had a getting-to-know-you period thanks to a wide selection of freely shared online resources I’ve listed below.
+Watch Permaculture Masterclass: A Four-Part Series, Geoff Lawton The Pocket-Sized Patch, Gardening Australia My … More Permaculture . . . a selection of freely shared resources

 What is permaculture, you ask, as I did and found out it wasn’t what I thought it was, but more.
 Permaculture is a word originally coined by Bill Mollison and David Holmgren in the mid 1970’s to describe an “integrated, evolving system of perennial or self-perpetuating plant and animal species useful to man.” ~ holmgren.com.au … More Permaculture . . . what’s the attraction?

 I’m preparing to launch @daleleelife101 -and myself- as a stallholder into the world of local markets.
 A long-term patron of local markets… and not so local… we visited our fair share of markets when we travelled around Australia in 2016… for years I have bored the G.O. witless with my to-ing and fro-ing on the … More from my #witchskitchen . . .